tsmtzs/humanSoundSculpture/README.md

 Four pages constitute the website of the piece.
 They are tagged as *index*, *description*, *player* and *conductor*.
 The first serves as a gateway to the rest. *Description* offers a brief description of the piece.
 The pages *conductor* and *player* are used in a performance.
-Each performer connects to one of them.
+Each performer connects to exactly one of them.
 She is tagged as *conductor* or *player*, respectively.
 Each performance has at most one *conductor*.

 The *conductor* is responsible for starting and ending the performance.
 Two buttons can be used for